Shao-yun Yang

 Biography

-Dr. Yang’s first book, The Way of the Barbarians: Redrawing Ethnic Boundaries in Tang and Song China (2019), explores the ways in which the medieval Chinese interpreted and utilized the so-called “Chinese-barbarian dichotomy,” a longstanding belief that the peoples of the world were fundamentally divided between superior Chinese and inferior barbarians.
-The book seeks to explain why, during a period stretching from the ninth century to the twelfth century, traditional ethnic and cultural understandings of this dichotomy were challenged by new interpretations identifying ideological purity or moral integrity as the essence of Chineseness.
+Shao-yun Yang studies the intellectual history of medieval China (between 200 and 1600 CE), with particular interest in ideas relating to the relationship between empire and ethnicity.
+He is the author of The Way of the Barbarians: Redrawing Ethnic Boundaries in Tang and Song China (2019), which explores the ways in which the medieval Chinese interpreted and utilized the so-called “Chinese-barbarian dichotomy,” a longstanding belief that the peoples of the world were fundamentally divided between superior Chinese and inferior barbarians.

 Degree(s)